Psychedelic therapy: Public interest

-A resurgence of public interest in psychedelic drug therapy in the 21st century has been driven in part by articles in The New Yorker, The New York Times and The Wall Street Journal.
-Articles on psychedelic therapy in The New York Times have included "How Psychedelic Drugs Can Help Patients Face Death" (April 20, 2012) and "My Adventures With the Trip Doctors" (May 15, 2018).
+A resurgence of public interest in psychedelic drug therapy in the 21st century has been driven in part by articles in The New Yorker, The New York Times, and The Wall Street Journal.

 Psychedelic tourism

-The first article to bring attention to the uses of psychedelic drugs for mental health was titled, "Seeking the Magic Mushroom," written by Robert Gordon Wasson and published in 1957 by TIME magazine.
-It detailed his experience traveling to Oaxaca, Mexico and taking "magic mushrooms" (psilocybin) within the cultural practices that started the "trip" experience.
-Since that time there has been growing interest within the United States to travel for these unique psychedelic experiences.
+The first article to bring attention to the uses of psychedelic drugs for mental health was titled, "Seeking the Magic Mushroom", written by Robert Gordon Wasson and published in 1957 by TIME magazine.
+It detailed his experience traveling to Oaxaca, Mexico, and taking "magic mushrooms" (psilocybin) within the cultural practices that started the "trip" experience.
+Since that time, there has been growing interest within the United States to travel for these unique psychedelic experiences.
+Psychedelic retreats such as MycoMeditations have operated since 2014, providing psilocybin therapy to travellers coming predominantly from the United States.
 The market for psychedelic tourism is currently growing rapidly.
-While typically the vacation destinations for psychedelics are based in Central and South America there is a rise in western culture taking over their traditional practices.
-In the Netherlands there are psychedelic society retreats that range from $500–1200 that center on a ceremony in which tourists take magic mushrooms and trip together for around six hours.
+While typically the vacation destinations for psychedelics are based in Central and South America, there is a rise in western culture taking over their traditional practices.
+In the Netherlands, there are psychedelic society retreats ranging in cost from $500–1200 that center on a ceremony in which tourists take magic mushrooms and trip together for around six hours.
 There are also underground psychedelic "guides" popping up around the United States that include leaders who claim to assist people through their trip similar to shamans in other cultures.
 An article in The Guardian entitled "Welcome to the trip of your life: the rise of underground LSD guides" details various styles of guides that can be found within the United States.

+Psilocybin therapy

+Psilocybin therapy is the use of psilocybin (the psychoactive ingredient in psilocybin mushrooms) in treating a range of mental health conditions, such as depression, anxiety, addictions, obsessive compulsive disorder, and psychosis.

+As of January 1, 2023, psilocybin services facilitator training is available for individuals aged 21 and above who are Oregon residents.
+To become a psilocybin facilitator, an individual must complete a 120-hour regulated facilitator course, after which they may guide a client through a psilocybin experience.
+The facilitator may not engage the client in therapy; the therapeutic sessions held before and after the psilocybin experience itself are held by a psychotherapist.
+As of March 2023, there are currently graduates who can practice as licensed facilitators; however, no licensed service centers are yet operating.